ahujarv/ExData_Plotting1/README.md

 ## Information about the plots on completed assignment

-* The background for all the plots is transparent

 * The programs download file only once into the working directory if it is not already present.
 Thereafter, all the progams read the local copy.